JoeKun/freebsd-configuration/documentation/freebsd/freebsd-packages.md

 ```

-## GateOne
+## Gate One

-Install some important dependencies of GateOne:
+Install some important dependencies of Gate One:

 ```
 # pkg install sudo